 CRISPR screening works because of the ease with which insertion or deletion mutations (indels) can be introduced at any targeted site in the genome by CRISPR genome editing.
 These targeted gene knockout events are the key for most CRISPR experiments.

 Most CRISPR screening is done in cell culture, although some methods have been devised for use in animal models.
-In most CRISPR screening experiments, scientists knock out every gene that could possibly be important for a specific phenotype, knocking out only one gene per cell.
+In most CRISPR discovery experiments, scientists knock out every gene that could possibly be important for a certain phenotype, knocking out only one gene per cell.
 In the resulting population of cells, some cells die, while others survive and may even be able to grow better, becoming the predominant cell type.
 Then, the scientists do next-generation sequencing (NGS) on the final population of cells to determine the gene responsible for the observed phenotype.

-RNA interference (RNAi) can also be used to screen the genome for genes of interest, but the RNAi approach is limited by its relatively low efficiency and specificity.
-CRISPR screens circumvent these limitations and can be used to target almost every gene in any genome systematically, to determine the roles genes play in specific physiological effects.
+RNA interference (RNAi) can also be used to screen the genome for genes of interest, but the RNAi approach is limited by its relatively low efficiency and precision.
+CRISPR screens circumvent these limitations and can be used to target almost every gene in any genome systematically, to determine the roles genes play in physiological effects.
 However, RNAi screens still have value when scientists wish to screen for genes that have different effects when partially knocked down.
 The choice of method therefore depends on the kind of results needed in the experiment.